the 2025 guide made by locals for

 Alba Iulia Citadel in the small town of Alba Iulia, is considered the spiritual birthplace of modern Romania.
 Within its walls, the 1918 Great Union was proclaimed unifying the principality of Transylvania with the rest of Romania (Wallachia and Moldova) after WWI.

-A few years after this pivotal event in Romanian history, King Ferdinand and Queen Marie had their coronation ceremony at Alba Iulia Cathedral within the Citadel Walls.
-They became the first king and queen of Greater Romania, something Romanians have been dreaming of for a very long time!
+A few years after this pivotal event in Romanian history, King Ferdinand and Queen Marie had their coronation ceremony at Alba Iulia Cathedral within the Citadel Walls, marking the birth of Greater Romania.
+This event makes Alba Iulia Romania’s spiritual capital, with impressive National Day celebrations on December 1st.

 The best driving road in the world!